Workplace Safety and Health Information for Workers

 Ergonomic hazards happen when the type of work, position of the body, and working conditions cause strain on the body.
 They can be difficult to spot since we don't always immediately notice when something is putting strain on our body.
 Short-term exposure to ergonomic hazards can cause "sore muscles" the next day or days following exposure.
 Long-term exposure can result in serious long-term illness or injury.

-Example of ergonomic hazards include:
+Examples of hazards

 - Workstations/desks and chairs that are too high or low